 The growth in the number of people suffering from several acute and chronic injuries in the US is the primary factor for the high market share in the North American region.
 The rise in the geriatric population is another key factor driving growth in the region.

-Germany, France, the UK, Italy, and Spain are witnessing significant growth in the market.
+Germany, France, the UK, Italy, and Spain are witnessing significant growth in the wound care market.
 Factors such as the presence of highly sophisticated healthcare infrastructure, the increase in the patient population, and high awareness regarding the availability of advanced treatment options are the major growth factors.
 Also, the increased investment in R&D activities for the development of innovative products will have a positive impact on market growth.

 Favorable government initiatives and improved healthcare infrastructure are driving the growth in the APAC region.
 Some other factors contributing to the region’s growth are the presence of a large pool of patient population with acute and chronic injuries and the high volume of surgical procedures.